rknell/rebellion-rum-models/models_documentation.md

             'Either lalsCalculation or legacyLals must be provided'), id = id ??
 ObjectId();

-  /// Get the LALs value from either the legacy field or calculation
+  /// Get the LALs value from either the calculation or legacy field
-  /// If legacyLals is greater than 0, use that value
+  /// If lalsCalculation exists, use its value
-  /// Otherwise fall back to the lalsCalculation double get lals => legacyLals != null && legacyLals! > 0
+  /// Otherwise fall back to legacyLals if it exists and is greater than 0
-      ? legacyLals!
+  /// If neither exists, return 0
+  double get lals {
+    if (lalsCalculation != null) {
+      return lalsCalculation!.lals;
+    }
+    if (legacyLals != null && legacyLals! > 0) {
+      return legacyLals!;
+    }
-      : lalsCalculation?.lals ??
-0;
+    return 0;
+  }

   factory BulkStorageRegisterItemModel.fromJson(Map<String, dynamic> json) =>
       _$BulkStorageRegisterItemModelFromJson(json);